orionriker/orionriker/README.md

 # 👋 Hello There!
 I’m Orion C. Riker
 ## Full-Stack Developer | UI/UX Designer

-I'm a 16-year-old full-stack developer based in Bengaluru with 6 years of experience.
+I'm a 16-year-old full-stack developer, aspiring Computer Scientist, and activist based in Bengaluru with 6 years of experience.
 I build Websites, APIs, Android apps, .NET software, AI products, and whatever else needs building.
-I design in Figma and implement what I design — no handoff.
+I design in Figma and implement what I design.
 Game development is also something I do: I work across Unity, Unreal, and Godot, mostly all personal projects.
-I also work with electronics — soldering, circuit design, and connecting sensors directly to mains AC and integrate them into Home Assistant.
+I also work with electronics, soldering, circuit design, and connecting sensors directly to mains AC and integrate them into Home Assistant.
 And 3D printing: mostly functional parts I've designed to make daily life easier.

 I also run a homelab: Proxmox hosting TrueNAS across 16TB of total storage with ZFS RAIDZ2.
-Day-to-day it runs Immich, Bitwarden, GitLab, Grafana, Pi-hole, Technitium DNS, and Tailscale so I can reach everything remotely.
+Some of the services it runs are: Immich, Bitwarden, GitLab, Grafana, Pi-hole, Technitium DNS.
+And I use Tailscale so I can reach everything remotely.

+Beyond tech, I am deeply focused on Global Governance, Current Affairs, Rights, and Law.
+As a 'Citizen of Earth', I view the world as a single integrated system without cultural bias.
+I am currently conceptualizing the United Federation of Earth, a sovereign world government designed to eventually replace nation-states.
+I know getting this done requires politics, but my approach is strictly technical.
+The current systems running the world are broken, and I treat fixing them as an engineering problem, focused on the underlying logic and architecture required to build a better one.

-I run Arch Linux.
+I use Arch Linux as my OS.
 Everything I rely on is open source.
-Also love video games!
-Video games are why I started coding — Counter-Strike, Minecraft, Hytale are some which I play or played.
+Also love to play video games!
+Video games are what got me into the rabbit hole of coding: Counter-Strike, Minecraft, Hytale are some which I play or played.

-My portfolio website runs on a 2-node Kubernetes cluster with Caddy as the reverse proxy — deployed via FluxCD and custom CI/CD scripts.
-I'm a strong advocate for DevOps practices; GitOps and automation are how I keep production sane.
+My portfolio website runs on a 2-node Kubernetes cluster with Caddy as the reverse proxy, deployed using FluxCD and custom CI/CD scripts.
+I'm a strong advocate for DevOps practices.

 <br>